 The JAB (which includes representatives from DOD, DHS, and GSA) invests heavily into creating a broad marketplace of providers and, based on current resources and funding, only has the capacity to authorize a limited number of CSOs a year.
 To ensure the JAB’s resources are used most effectively, the FedRAMP Program Management Office (PMO), CIO Council, and JAB evaluate CSOs through FedRAMP Connect.

-During the FedRAMP Connect process, CSOs are evaluated and prioritized to work with the JAB based on the JAB P-ATO Prioritization Criteria.
+The FedRAMP PMO aims to prioritize three (3) CSPs each quarter and during the FedRAMP Connect process, CSOs are evaluated and prioritized to work with the JAB based on the JAB Prioritization Criteria.
 The only mandatory prioritization criteria for vendors is demonstrated demand for their service by a wide variety of Agencies.

 To achieve the FedRAMP Ready designation, a CSP must partner with an accredited 3PAO to complete a readiness assessment of its service offering.
 At the conclusion of the assessment, the 3PAO delivers a Readiness Assessment Report (RAR) attesting to the CSO’s readiness for the authorization process.
 The RAR provides Agencies, CSPs, and the FedRAMP PMO with valuable early feedback on whether or not a CSO is likely to be successful in obtaining a FedRAMP authorization and has been a determining factor for CSPs to be chosen to work with the JAB.
 RARs are reviewed by the FedRAMP PMO within one business week of submission.
 Once the RAR is deemed satisfactory by the PMO, the CSO will be designated FedRAMP Ready and advertised in the FedRAMP Marketplace.